ColdGrub1384/Luade/README.md

     - Full REPL
     - Preinstalled modules to access device information and clipboard
     - Run scripts from the share sheet
-    - Use your own modules
+    - Store scripts in iCloud Drive
 ```

 ## Building